Taman Bunga Merdeka

-Taman Bunga Merdeka (literally meaning Independent Flower Park) originally known as the Coronation Park is a public park in Malacca City, Malacca, Malaysia.
+Taman Bunga Merdeka (literally meaning Independence Flower Park) originally known as the Coronation Park is a public park in Malacca City, Malacca, Malaysia.
 Located along Jalan Kota and facing the People's Museum and other museums, it is one of few parks in the city center.
 It was built by the British in 1953 and named to memorialise the coronation of Queen Elizabeth II, when the park still fronted on the sea (landfill has removed its seafront since then).
 The park is part of a UNESCO World Heritage-recognized historic district, the Historic Cities of the Straits of Malacca listing.

 Attractions

 The park includes the "Transportation area" of the People's Museum, which was established in collaboration with Malayan Railway, the Royal Malaysian Air Force and the West Malaysia Department of Civil Aviation.
 It contains a number of historic transportation artifacts, such as: